-In this article, I’ll examine the current science of red light therapy, which is used to treat a variety of health conditions.
+In this article, I’ll examine the current science of red light therapy devices, which are used to treat a variety of health conditions.
 I’ll explain how this treatment works, share the science-backed benefits and health risks, and answer the question once and for all.

 What Is Red Light Therapy?